tomhallmain/simple_image_compare/README.md

 ## Image Browser

 The UI can be used as an image file browser.
-This especially useful on Windows as the following features are available which the default Windows Photo Viewer application does not support:
+This especially useful on Windows as the following features are available that the default Windows Photo Viewer application does not support:
 - Auto-resize images to fill the screen
 - Auto-refresh directory files
 - Quicker and smoother transitions between images
 - Faster load time for directories with many images (in some cases)
 - Faster load times when switching between sort types
+- Go to file by string search
-- Mark groups of files to enable quick transitions and move or copy them to various target directories
+- Mark groups of files to enable quick transitions and comparisons
+- Move or copy marked file groups to directories

 It is not implemented yet, but there will ultimately be zoom and drag functionality in browsing mode, as well as when viewing grouped images after a comparison has been run.